natashamartinas/vimeoproject/README.md

 ## BEFORE RUNNING THE APP

+1. Make sure you have command line developer tools downloaded on your Mac.

+2. Install node.js (which comes with npm) on your computer.
+Link: https://nodejs.org/en/

 Install the following install scrips on the terminal:

 - npm install --save reactstrap react react-dom